VictorSouzaCode/Splash-Paint/README.md

    # or
    yarn build

-Production-ready files will be output to the dist/ folder.
+Production-ready files will be output to the dist folder.

 ---